SAP-samples/teched2025-DT261/exercises/ex02/README.md

    <img src="images//image06.png" width="70%">

-7. The wizard now shows the list of ABAP Artifacts that are going to be created / modified.
+7. The wizard now shows the list of ABAP artifacts that are going to be created / modified.

    <img src="images//image07.png" width="70%"/>

-   You can check out the code for also for the other artifacts that are going to be generated
+   You can check out the code of the artifacts that are going to be generated

      ### Extension include structure